Midlothian, Virginia: Early roads, first turnpike, and railroads

 In 1802, a petition to form the Manchester Turnpike Company was created by mine owners and investors.
 They wanted the construction of a macadam toll road at least 30 feet wide from Manchester to Falling Creek bridge.
 The toll road, Manchester and Falling Creek Turnpike, was built in 1804 to ease traffic on what is now Old Buckingham Road.
 Farm and passenger wagons were allowed to only pay the toll one-way, however coal wagons were to pay half toll on return due to the wear the heavy wagons would create on the road.
 It was graveled in 1807, making it Virginia's first hard-surfaced road.
 The road's descendant is known today as Midlothian Turnpike.

 By 1824, an estimated 70 to 100 wagons, each of which was loaded with four or five tons of coal, made a daily trip on the turnpike, transporting to the docks near Manchester the million or more bushels (30,000 metric tons) of coal that were produced in Chesterfield County each year.
 The heavily loaded coal wagons tended to cut deep ruts in the turnpike, raising clouds of dust in summer and churning the road into mud in the rainy season.
 As there were few options for shunpiking, citizens whose faster buggies dawdled along behind the lumbering wagons urged the state legislature to do something about it—a canal, a better road, but something.

 The result was the Chesterfield Railroad, a 13 mi mule- and gravity-powered line that connected the Midlothian coal mines with wharves located at Manchester, directly across from Richmond.
 Partially funded by the Virginia Board of Public Works, the railroad began operating in 1831, the first in the state.
 By 1852, the newer, steam-driven Richmond and Danville Railroad (R&D) began operation to Coalfield Station, later renamed Midlothian; it quickly supplanted the slower Chesterfield Railroad.
 In a financial reorganization in 1894, the R&D line through Midlothian became part of the Southern Railway system.
 It is now part of Norfolk Southern Railway.
+The R&D railroad depot was burned during the Civil War by Union Brigadier General August V. Kautz but was later rebuilt after the war in 1866.
+It was renovated in 1917 to accommodate higher demand and demolished in 1957 following the cease of Southern Railway passenger service.
+The depot was located at the northwest corner of the railroad and what is known today as Salisbury Drive.
 According to the 1895 Virginia atlas, the population of Midlothian was 375.